marctc/site/content/home.md

 Hi, I'm Marc!

-I'm Software Engineer passionate with distributed systems, software architecture and data.
-Python and Go are the most used languages.
+I'm a software engineer focused in backend and infrastructure systems.
+I like distributed systems, software architecture and data engineering.
+I speak mostly Python and Go.

-Music geek and guitar player (Fura), initiate homebrewer and sarcasm lover.
+Proud FSF member for almost a decade, Open Source maintainer and technical conferences attender.

+Besides that, I'm a music nerd, audiophile and instrumental rock guitar player ([Fura](http://fura.rocks)).
+I also love beer and homebrewing.